Pranomvignesh/Pranomvignesh/README.md

 - 🌱 I’m currently learning **React**,**Figma**

-- 👨‍💻 All of my projects are available at [https://pranomvignesh.vercel.app](pranomvignesh.vercel.app)
+- 👨‍💻 All of my projects are available at [my portfolio](http://pranomvignesh.vercel.app)

-- 📝 I regularly write articles on [https://dev.to/pranomvignesh](dev.to/pranomvignesh)
+- 📝 I regularly write articles on [dev.to blogs](http://dev.to/pranomvignesh)

 - 💬 Ask me about **Javascript**